JeanDavidDaviet/lire-la-musique/README.md

 - [x] Change Running Checkbox to Volume Checkbox
 - [x] Add localstorage to keep configuration between reload
 - [x] when using shortcut to change scale with keyboard arrows, need to update the controlScale input too.
+- [x] Choose between international notation (A, B, C, ...) and latin notation (La, Si, Do, ...)

 # DEV to fix before merge
+- [ ] Bug with the notation of staves not updating but the scaleInput does.
 - [ ] As, Ds, and Gs need to have their signature.
 Signature can't be relevant to order in array because then order of flats is wrong.

 ## Todo